kjljixx/brawlElo/README.md

 In the elo system, what's important is not the actual ratings, but the difference between the ratings.
 For example, if you only have 3 teams in your system which have elo ratings of 500, 700, and 900, it would be theoretically sound to also say they have elo ratings of 2400, 2600, and 2800.

 Ordo automatically shifts elo ratings such that the average elo of all of the teams is 2300.
 Because this code uses the full match data from Monthly Qualifiers and Monthly Finals, there are more teams which are relatively bad, and so the top teams' elo is shifted upwards to keep the average elo 2300.

+Note that because of this, elo between regions is not directly comparable.